ClayStack/claystack-docs/docs/contracts/claymanager.md

 ### claim()

-Checks the validity of given `orderIds`, claims tokens from the corresponding validators nodes and transfers the amount to user.
+Checks the validity of given `orderIds`, claims tokens and transfers the amount to user.

 ```sol
 function claim(uint256[] orderIds) returns (bool)